Updated for 2022 evaluation standards!

 - Made a website and described how you did it

-- Documented steps for uploading files to archive
+- Documented steps for creating your Git repository and adding files to it

 - Signed and uploaded Student Agreement